-Day 9 – National Preparedness Challenge – Spiritual Preparedness, Part 2
+This is Day 9 – National Challenge Part 2

+Spiritual preparedness is something we don’t account for on our day to day lives.
 Our lives are pretty crazy!
-There’s work, school, thekids sports, homework, housework, volunteering, and church.
+There’s work, school, the kids sports, homework, housework, volunteering, and church.
 For most of us we’re pretty good at getting these things in each week.
 For many it’s an engrained habit, a piece of cake.
-However we forget where real spiritual nourishment comes from.
+However we forget where real spiritual nourishment comes from and having spiritual preparedness is vital.
 These things are important, but it’s like trying to live off fast food rather than a daily thanksgiving feast.
 (I’ll take the pies and turkey over a Big Mac any day).
 It keeps you going, but eventually your health will deteriorate.
 Same with spiritual matters, when we do all these “good” things, but neglect the “best” foods our spiritual health wanes as well.
 So are you hungry?

 Isn’t it ironic that those larger items (that usually bring stress, not relief) all seem to get into our schedules, but those little things that have a far greater significance and effect on our lives get left behind despite the relativity small amount of time they require?
 If your life is full of stress and lacking peace, it isn’t because you’re lacking order and need to manage your time or resources better, it’s because you’re forgetting the foundation that it stands on.
 Scripture study is all those little nails that hold every piece of your house together (remember that from last week).
 When you don’t put enough nails into your floor joist they are unable to handle the weight, they creak, and will eventually break due to the uneven distribution of weight.
 A life without faith based study is one that is losing faith, stability, and will eventually break.
 If we are trying to be prepared then this is where there is the most bang for your buck!

 St. John Fisher University gives an impressive list of benefits that are derived from this simple yet profound principle.